scotmaxw/DMJN328/Lecture_Notes/january_15_steps.md

   - If you need to download it directly from the course page, go to https://github.com/sjkiss/DMJN328/tree/master/dataviz and click on '03_make_a_plot.R', click on "Raw" and select "Save Link As".
 Save this file in the dataviz subfolder and open with RStudio

+## Required

-2. <u>Required</u> As far as I can tell, everybody is set up to start working on the "Learn R for Journalists" course, as scheduled on Wednesday.
+1. As far as I can tell, everybody is set up to start working on the "Learn R for Journalists" course, as scheduled on Wednesday.
 It's a bit of a shame to have to skip the optional material in Step 1 (Healey), but all of the material will be covered again, so I think it's best to forge on.

    Here is the most user friendly way to get follow along with the videos.

 - In the course folder, you will find a folder called "learnr_journalism".
 In that folder, are subfolders for each chapter of the course.
 Open "learnr_chapter-1-master"
 - There, you will find "learn-chapter-1.Rproj".
 Open this file with RStudio or double-click it.
 - Open the file "intro_to_r/intro_to_r.R".
 This is the code that goes along with the video "Introduction to R".
 Use this file as a support for you as you watch the video.
-- Note: Please delete the line that asks you to set a working directory. `setwd("~/projects/learn-r-journalism")`
+- Note: Please delete the line that asks you to set a working directory. `setwd("~/projects/learn-r-journalism")` If you accidentally run this line, close down RStudio, re-open it with the learn-chapter-1.Rproj" to reset the working directory to be where we want it to be.
 - Make a new R file for yourself "File > New R Script".
 Use this R script and try to type along with the video.
 If you get stuck, cut and paste what you need from the file "intro_to_r.R".
 When you are done, save this something like "Intro_r_my_copy.R"

 Then, do the same thing for the video "Data Structures in R".